dingxiong/dingxiong.github.io/_posts/2024-03-05-python-get-started.md

 pytest --pdbcls=IPython.terminal.debugger:TerminalPdb
 ```

-For multithreading programs.
-Neither pdb or `IPython.embed` works well.
+For multithreading programs, neither pdb or `IPython.embed` works well.
 Suppose
 you add a breakpoint at the same location in 3 threads, then once the
 breakpoint is hit, 3 pdb instances are created, and when you type some command
 in one pdb console and hit enter, it jumps to the pdb instance in another
 thread, which is very confusing. `Ipython.embed` is worse in this case.
 It
-throws exception and get stuck and needs `kill -9` to stop it.
-The community
+throws exception, gets stuck and needs `kill -9` to stop it.
+The community has
-has been asking for stopping all threads behavior for a long time.
+been asking for stopping all threads behavior for a long time.
 See this
 [stackoverflow answer](https://stackoverflow.com/a/64678235/3183330).

 One way to walk around this issue is using a global thread lock.